 • Review the proposals and close the deal.

 A thermostat change is ideal if you want to avoid paying a hefty utility bill or keep yourself comfortable the whole year.
-While several factors can impact your spending, Airtasker can connect you with HVAC technicians and electricians who work around your budget and preferred thermostat type or brand.
+While several factors can impact your spending, Airtasker can connect you with HVAC technicians and professional electricians who work around your budget and preferred thermostat type or brand.

 FAQs